5 Ways To Surround Yourself With Good People To Grow

 By doing this, you’ll free up time for the new relationships you’ll be creating.

-I get that it can sometimes be uncomfortable to “unfriend” someone that’s not helping you better your life.
+I get that it can sometimes be uncomfortable to “unfriend” someone who’s not helping you better your life.
 I also understand that these could be friends you’ve grown up with.

 But it’s essential not to feel obligated just because they’re your “high school buddy“ and you think you owe them something.